sargant/realm-redux-snapshot-middleware/README.md

 ## Why?

-Because working with simple objects and arrays in your state is much easier, and avoids problems with live updates, state mutations and other unpredictabilities.
+Because sometimes you just want to use Realm as an object database without all the live updating and state mutations that come with it living in your store.